WITHDRAWAL OF RANITIDINE

 Antacids help neutralize the acid in your stomach and quell that burning sensation.
 The University of Wisconsin School of Medicine and Public Health says OTC antacids containing calcium carbonate (like Tums) are safe to use.

-If you haven’t been able to quiet your heartburn with lifestyle changes, your doctor may suggest heartburn drugs like Tagamet, Prilosec, and Zantac, which are generally considered safe during pregnancy.
+If you haven’t been able to quiet your heartburn with lifestyle changes, your doctor may suggest heartburn drugs like Tagamet and Prilosec, which are generally considered safe during pregnancy.
 While these drugs are available OTC, you might receive a prescription for a stronger dose if your doctor thinks it’s warranted.

 When you’re pregnant, you have to think about the safety of everything you put into and on your body.
 Some heartburn medications that might be OK for your nonpregnant sister ― but not for you ― include: